Jaofranca/Chesscake/README.md

 this game was made as a final project for the OOP class in my Computer science course.

 ## Participants on this project
-- @Jaofranca/João Victor França as the lead programmer
+- [@JaoFranca](https://github.com/Jaofranca)/João Victor França as the lead programmer
-- @JVMoreiraD/João Victor Moreira made the screens and some functionalities
+- [@JVMoreiraD](https://github.com/JVMoreiraD)/João Victor Moreira made the screens and some functionalities
-- Klaus pereira as the designer
+- [@SouKlaus](https://github.com/SouKlaus)/Klaus pereira as the designer